PaulvanMotman/reactchatapp/README.md

 # reactchatapp
-A simple one page chat application build with React ES6
+A simple one page chat application build with React ES6 and node.js.

 #Usage